XRPLF/xrpl-dev-portal/content/gateway_guide.md

 ### With Cold Wallets ###

 You may also enable `RequireAuth` for your cold wallet in order to use the [Authorized Accounts](#authorized-accounts) feature.
-Enabling the RequireAuth flag for a cold wallet is the same as [with hot wallets](#with-hot-wallets).
+The procedure to enable the RequireAuth flag for a cold wallet is the same as [with hot wallets](#with-hot-wallets).

 If ACME decides to use Authorized Accounts, ACME creates an interface for users to get their Ripple trust lines authorized by ACME's cold account.
 After Alice has extended a trust line to ACME from her Ripple account, she goes through the interface on ACME's website to require ACME authorize her trust line.
 ACME confirms that it has validated Alice's identity information, and then sends a TrustSet transaction to authorize Alice's trust line.

-The following is an example of using the [Ripple-REST Grant Trustline method](ripple-rest.html#grant-trustline) to authorize the (customer) account rf1BiGeXwwQoi8Z2ueFYTEXSwuJYfV2Jpn to hold issuances from the (cold wallet) account rsA2LpzuawewSBQXkiju3YQTMzW13pAAdW:
+The following is an example of using the [Ripple-REST Grant Trustline method](ripple-rest.html#grant-trustline) to authorize the (customer) account rf1BiGeXwwQoi8Z2ueFYTEXSwuJYfV2Jpn to hold issuances of USD from the (cold wallet) account rsA2LpzuawewSBQXkiju3YQTMzW13pAAdW:

 Request: